Decomposition of degenerate Gromov-Witten invariants

 \subsubsection{The seeming contradiction}

-In fact, as we shall see shortly, there are logarithmic curves whose tropicalization yields any one of the curves with $n_1=n_2=1$, and there is no logarithmic curve \emph{over the standard log point} whose tropicalization is the tropical curve with $n_3=2$.
-Suprisingly at first glance, in fact the only decorated rigid tropical curve which provides a non-trivial contribution to the Gromov-Witten invariant is the one which can not be realised, with $n_3=2$.
+In fact, as we shall see shortly, there are logarithmic curves whose tropicalization yields any one of the curves with $n_1=n_2=1$, and there is no logarithmic curve \emph{over the standard log point} whose tropicalization is the tropical map with $n_3=2$.
+Surprisingly at first glance, the only decorated rigid tropical map which provides a non-trivial contribution to the Gromov-Witten invariant is the one which cannot be realised, with $n_3=2$.
 We will also see that the case $n_1=2$ or $n_2=2$ plays no role.
 Before we exhibit this counterintuitive behavior, we point out that this is no contradiction.
 Indeed, consider a stable log map to $X_0$ with non-rigid tropicalization.
 This stable log map will lie in the intersection of the images in $\scrM(X_0,\beta)$ of more than one subspace $\scrM_\tau(X_0,\beta)$ from \eqref{Eqn: scrM_tau(X_0)}.
 Tropical geometry cannot thus tell how these stable log maps with non-rigid tropicalizations contribute to the virtual count on any of these components.